OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

   > [!NOTE]
   > You must install the Users sample data pack before you install Mail and Events.

-- SharePoint Framework sample data – Choose from six site templates that you can install and evaluate as custom solutions for your organization (with one pre-installed).

 ### Install the Users sample data pack

 Before you install the Users sample data pack, make sure that you have a Microsoft 365 developer subscription and that you assign a license to yourself as the admin.